The ultimate first-time home buyer’s guide

 Conditions

-There are two types of offers you can make on a home: firm offers (also known as irrevocable offers), and conditional offers.
+There are two types of offers you can make on a home: firm offers, and conditional offers (also known as irrevocable offers).

 • Firm offers are just that: firm, inflexible.
 “I’m willing to pay exactly this amount for your house, take it or leave it.”
 If the seller accepts a firm offer, the buyer typically cannot back out.